-To count towards our PhD, the BA or MA degree must be in English or a related field (for example: Comparative Literature, American Studies, Ethnic Studies).
-An MFA will count towards the PhD if it includes substantial training relevant to the applicant’s proposed plan of study.
-(When we have accepted applicants with MFAs, they tend to be in Creative Writing or Film.)
-We review transcripts in order to make sure applicants have done coursework which prepared them for work in our department.
+Admission to the PhD program is open to qualified candidates with a BA or MA degree.
+Your previous coursework should support your plan of study and may be centered in a range of disciplines.
+Faculty in our department have BAs, MAs and PhDs in a range of fields, including American Studies, Cinema Studies, English, Hispanic Literatures and Cultures, Literature, and Rhetoric.
+We welcome applications from students with degrees in these and related fields.
+An MFA may count towards the PhD if it includes substantial training relevant to the applicant’s proposed plan of study.
+When we have accepted applicants with MFAs, they tend to be in Creative Writing or Film/Media.
+We review transcripts in order to make sure applicants have done coursework that prepared them for work in our department.

 How do I build a strong application?

 Your writing is the foundation for a strong application.
 Each application includes three examples of your writing: 1) Statement of Purpose 2) Personal History Statement 3) Writing Sample (12-15 pages).
 We require three letters of recommendation.

 Please note our preferred file formats (PDFs titled with your name) and follow our recommendations.

 How do I write a good statement of purpose?

 - Connect these interests to the work of faculty in our department and, if appropriate, to faculty in other departments at UCR (for example: Dance, Ethnic Studies, Gender and Sexuality Studies, History, Media and Cultural Studies).